-Sale, Possession and Use of Alcoholic Beverages

-The sale, possession and use of alcohol on campuses of the MCCS or as part of any MCCS activities must comply with the laws of the State of Maine and with local campus regulations and procedures.
+Sale, Possession and Use of Alcoholic Beverages The sale, possession and use of alcohol on campuses of the MCCS or as part of any MCCS activities must comply with the laws of the State of Maine and with local campus regulations and procedures.
 Violation of such laws, regulations and procedures may result in disciplinary action and, where applicable, criminal proceedings.
 Persons must assume responsibility for their own behavior while drinking and must understand that being under the influence of alcohol in no way lessens their accountability to the MCCS community.

-Illegal Drugs

-The possession, use, manufacture or distribution of illegal drugs (heroin, cocaine, marijuana, bath salts, LSD, steroids, etc.) is prohibited at all times on MCCS property or as part of any MCCS activity.
+Illegal Drugs The possession, use, manufacture or furnishing/trafficking of illegal drugs (opioids, cocaine, methamphetamines, cocaine, marijuana, bath salts, LSD, MDMA, marijuana and its derivatives, etc.) is prohibited at all times on property owned or controlled by MCCS or as part of any MCCS activity.
 "Illegal drugs" does not mean the use of drugs under a valid prescription.
-Medical marijuana, despite certain changes in Maine state law, remains an unlawful drug under federal law governing MCCS.
 Employees and students known to use, possess, manufacture or distribute illegal drugs are subject to law enforcement actions and MCCS disciplinary actions.